 Usually, when we talk about the first day of autumn we are referring to the astronomical autumn which is defined by the Earth's axis and orbit around the Sun.

 This year autumn begins on 23 September 2019 and ends on 22 December 2019.

 The astronomical calendar determines the seasons due to the 23.5 degrees of tilt of the Earth's rotational axis in relation to its orbit around the Sun.
 Both equinoxes and solstices are related to the Earth's orbit around the Sun.

 For upcoming years, the dates for astronomical autumn will be;

 |Year||Autumn Starts||Autumn Ends|

 Meteorological seasons consist of splitting the seasons into four periods made up of three months each.
 These seasons are split to coincide with our Gregorian calendar, making it easier for meteorological observing and forecasting to compare seasonal and monthly statistics.
-By the meteorological calendar, the first day of autumn is always the 1st September; ending on the 30th November.
+By the meteorological calendar, the first day of autumn is always 1 September; ending on 30 November.